Amid the tangled wires of Nigeria’s

 Martins’ and Deborah’s frontline experiences unite with other stories from the grid: a control-room supervisor at Nigeria’s largest power plant explains a grid collapse with the analogy of 10 people being given one plate of rice; a YouTube duo provides a comedic reality check on their popular show “Two Angry Men”; a hospital engineer MacGyvers scavenged parts to revive neglected solar panels and power up the morgue refrigerator.

-“We need to make a cultural shift,” Amara Nwankpa, a Nigerian communications technologist, clean-energy activist, explains, laughing as the power flickers off. #LightUpNigeria, a massively successful social media campaign he cofounded in 2009, gave a “certain new power” to the average Nigerian—a context and outlet for expression.
+“We need to make a cultural shift,” Amara Nwankpa, a Nigerian communications technologist, clean-energy activist, explains, laughing as the power flickers off. #LightUpNigeria, a massively successful social media campaign he was part of in 2009, gave a “certain new power” to the average Nigerian—a context and outlet for expression.

 “Development is a marathon, not a sprint,” Amara says.
 “You learn to celebrate your small victories.”